SamuraiViking/NBASimulator/README.md

 # NBASimulator
-A play by play simulator of the Timerwolves vs the Rockets
+A play by play simulator of the Timerwolves vs the Rockets based of stats in the Txt files

 ### Run
 ```